Verbess/Utilities/Unity/Editor/SliceTexture/README.md

 # Slice Texture

-Put this folder under the directory `"/Assets/Editor"` and you could find `"Custom Operate/Slice to PNGs"` button when you right click the Project window.
+Put this folder under the directory `"/Assets/Editor"` and you could find `"Create/Custom Operate/Slice to PNGs"` button when you right click the Project window.

 **ATTENTION**: Make sure the texture's settings that you select are correct.